Sqash/artist-base/README.md

 ## //TODO (notes for me)

-1. Paypal hooks

-2. Script to unpack /dist into top level dir for github pages project. (grunt build CDNifies everything into /dist)
+1. Script to unpack /dist into top level dir for github pages project. (grunt build CDNifies everything into /dist)

-3. Make a wiki page for all the resource files
+2. Make a wiki page for all the resource files

-4. Add animation to the gallery carousels and collapsed navbar slidedown.
+3. Add animation to the gallery carousels and collapsed navbar slidedown.
 It would make it look much nicer by default.

-4. Version 1.0! :D
+5. Version 1.0! :D

 ## Build & development